CRTejaswi/resources/Language(s)/PowerShell/README.md

 PS gives `Invoke-WebRequest` (aka `curl`) to work with webpages. <br>

 - __NOTE:__ Before doing anything useful, make sure to install & configure Internet Explorer.
-(Although you can make do without this by using `-UseBasicParsing` switch, this is an absolutely fuckall workaround.
+(Although you can make do without this by using `-UseBasicParsing` switch; this is an absolutely fuckall workaround.
 This is because using it doesn't give you access to the webpage's DOM, which means, you cannot parse it, or get anything useful out of it.
 It's like standing with a gun - a water gun.
 So, just install the damn thing!) <br>

     - Install from [here](https://support.microsoft.com/en-in/help/17621/internet-explorer-downloads).
     - To configure, `Win+I` >> Apps & Features >> Optional Features >> Add a feature >> Internet Explorer 11.
 Then, `Win+R` >> Control >> Turn Windows Features ON/OFF >> [x] Internet Explorer.
 Restart PC. <br>